 - (1) Reflects Bruckner historical financial data for the period January 1, 1998 to September 11, 1998 (the acquisition date).
 Certain reclassifications have been made to Bruckner's historical financial statements to conform to the presentation used by WESCO upon completion of the acquisition. - (2) Reflects incremental amortization of goodwill resulting from the acquisition of Bruckner over an estimated period of 35 years. - (3) Reflects incremental interest expense on new obligations related to the acquisition of Bruckner.
-The obligations consist of \$19,000 of new borrowings and a non-interest bearing convertible note due March 31, 2000 and discounted to a value of \$26,621 for financial reporting purposes (face value \$30,000).
+The obligations consist of \$19,000 of new - borrowings and a non-interest bearing convertible note due March 31, 2000 and discounted to a value of \$26,621 for financial reporting purposes (face value \$30,000).
 The assumed interest rate on the \$19,000 of new borrowings under WESCO's existing credit agreement was 8.3%.
 For purposes of this pro forma financial information, the original issue discount on the non-interest bearing convertible note is accreted on a straight-line basis (which approximates the effective interest method) over the period ending March 31, 2000.
 Assuming a 0.125 percentage point change in interest rates, interest expense would change by \$24 for the year ended December 31, 1998. - (4) Reflects the income tax effect of converting Bruckner from a subchapter S corporation to a C corporation and the income tax effects of the pro forma adjustments at an assumed rate of 39%. - (5) Reflects the elimination of non-recurring advisory, management consulting and monitoring fees paid to WESCO's investors prior to the recapitalization during the periods presented.
 Historical revenue and expenses would not have been materially changed without these services. - (6) Reflects the incremental interest expense relating to the recapitalization assuming interest rates of 9 1/8% for the senior subordinated notes, 7.60% for the Tranche A term loan and 7.75% for the Tranche B term loan borrowings under a new credit agreement, and amortization of original issue and purchase discounts, as well as the incremental amortization expense resulting from the capitalization of transaction fees and expenses of \$10,570 related to the recapitalization.
 The amortization of debt issuance costs was \$1,355 for the year ended December 31, 1998.
 The senior discount notes were issued with an original issue discount of \$36,522.
 The original issue discount is being accreted over the period ending June 1, 2003.
 Assuming a 0.125 percentage point change in interest rates, interest expense would change by \$213 for the year ended December 31, 1998. - (7) Reflects the incremental costs related to the sale of certain accounts receivable in connection with the recapitalization at an assumed discount rate of 6.19%. - (8) Reflects adjustments to interest expense in connection with borrowings, repayments and conversions of debt associated with the offering as follows:

-AMORTIZATION ACCRETION OF DISCOUNTS INTEREST EXPENSE TOTAL Senior discount notes, net Revolving credit facility.
-Tranche A term loan.
-Tranche B term loan.
-Acquisition notes.
-Delayed draw term facility. \$5,308 2,175 \$3,131 2,319 6,975 503 (4,520) \$ 5,308 3,131 2,319 6,975 2,678 (4,520) \$7,483 ===== \$8,408 ===== \$15,891 ======
+ACCRETION OF INTEREST

+DISCOUNTS EXPENSE TOTAL

+Senior discount notes, net \$5,308 \$ 5,308

+Revolving credit facility \$3,131 3,131

+Tranche A term loan 2,319 2,319

+Tranche B term loan 6,975 6,975

+Acquisition notes 2,175 503 2,678

+Delayed draw term facility (4,520) (4,520)

+\$7,483 \$8,408 \$15 , 891

+====== ======